darkpoetcc/neat-skeleton/README.md

-# AngularExpressSkeleton
+# NEAT Skeleton - a skeleton project using Node, Express, Angular, and Typescript

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0, and modified to include an integrated backend using influences from [Angular-Full-Stack](https://github.com/DavideViolante/Angular-Full-Stack).

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm run dev` for a dev server.
+The client will run at `http://localhost:4200/`, while the server will run at `http://localhost:3000`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding